 3. Serve Edible Flowers

-You can also brew their fresh petals to add taste and color to your hot beverage.
+You can also brew their fresh petals to gain benefits from Zinnia tea.

 Growing Zinnias next to fruits and vegetables will work wonders for your harvest.